top of page

 19 See, I am doing something new!
 Now it springs forth, do you not perceive it?
 In the wilderness I make a way, in the wasteland, rivers.

-In Luke 5 (synoptic scriputures Mt 9:16-17 & Mk 2:19), as we move toward the "newer times" connected to Pentecost Day, June 5, 2033
+In Luke 5 (synoptic scriptures Mt 9:16-17 & Mk 2:19), as we move in the river's "living waters" and towards these "newer times", that are now being traveled by the Church, that are connected to the upcoming Jubilee Year and Pentecost Day, June 5, 2033we read:

 36 And he also told them a parable.
 “No one tears a piece from a new cloak to patch an old one.
 Otherwise, he will tear the new and the piece from it will not match the old cloak.